← Back to GLP-1 S product page

 How was GLP-1 S’s structure optimized during discovery? (for educational purposes only)

 GLP-1 S’s design followed systematic structure-activity relationship studies starting from liraglutide (C-16 acyl chain, once-daily).
 Researchers evaluated fatty acid chain lengths (C-16 to C-20), spacer compositions (γGlu, OEG combinations), and acylation positions to optimize the balance between albumin binding affinity, GLP-1R potency, and pharmacokinetic half-life.
 The C-18 di-acid with γGlu-2×OEG spacer at Lys26 yielded the optimal profile: 3-fold stronger albumin affinity than liraglutide while maintaining equivalent receptor activation potency.
 Over 50 analogs were synthesized and characterized during this optimization process.
-Research compound — not for human use.
+For laboratory research use only.

 Citation: Lau J, Bloch P, Schäffer L, et al. “Discovery of the Long-Acting Glucagon-Like Peptide-1 (GLP-1) Analogue GLP-1 S.” J Med Chem.
 2015;58(18):7370-7380.
 PubMed